 - Principal Designer (under the Construction and Design Management [CDM] Regulations 2015)

-Internationally-based shortlisted design teams will be required to propose a UK-based executive architect, who can provide local support, as part of their team at the start of stage two.
+Internationally-based shortlisted design teams were required to propose a UK-based executive architect, who would provide local support, as part of their team at the start of stage two.